 When topping up the coolant, follow the instructions on the packaging.
-It is important that the mixture of coolant concentrate and water is correct for the prevailing weather conditions.
 Never top up with water only.
 The risk of freezing increases with both too little and too much coolant concentrate.

 For capacities and for standards regarding water quality; see Coolant - grade and volume.

 The level must be between the MIN and MAX marks on the expansion tank.
 If the system is not filled sufficiently, high temperatures could occur, causing a risk of damage to the engine.